WebexCC-SA/LAB-2857/docs/04-ai-agent-create.md

 6. Go to **Webex Connect Flow Builder Fulfillment** at the bottom of the page.
 Select the _Fullfillment Flows_ Service and the _Check Availability_ Flow.

     To save you time, these flows have been preloaded into the system.
+You can read a description later in the lab, in the _Fulfillment Flows_ section.

 7. Now it is time to repeat the process for the Action that will effectively Create the booking in the calendaring system.
-Go back to the **Actions** section, and click *+New action**
+Go back to the **Actions** section, and click **New action**

 8. Use these values: